Broken windows theory: Popular press

 In More Guns, Less Crime (2000), economist John Lott Jr. examined the use of the broken windows approach as well as community- and problem-oriented policing programs in cities over 10,000 in population, over two decades.
 He found that the impacts of these policing policies were inconsistent across different types of crime.
 Lott's book has been subject to criticism, while other groups support Lott's conclusions.

 In the 2005 book Freakonomics, coauthors Steven D. Levitt and Stephen J. Dubner confirm and question the notion that the broken windows theory was responsible for New York's drop in crime, saying "the pool of potential criminals had dramatically shrunk".
-Levitt had in the Quarterly Journal of Economics attributed that possibility to the legalization of abortion with Roe v.
+Levitt and co-author John Donohue attributed this reduction in crime to the legalization of abortion with Roe v.
 Wade, which correlated with a decrease, one generation later, in the number of delinquents in the population at large.
+Whether the authors' work meets the theoretical and statistical criteria for a causal relationship between abortion legalization and crime reduction remains highly disputed.

 In his 2012 book Uncontrolled: The Surprising Payoff of Trial-and-Error for Business, Politics, and Society, Jim Manzi writes that of the randomized field trials conducted in criminology, only nuisance abatement per broken windows theory has been successfully replicated.